What would happen if marketers stopped thinking like marketers?

 JT had just gotten married and he and his wife set out to buy their first piece of furniture together—a new mattress.
 The search began at local mattress showrooms; vast fields of mattresses neatly laid out under the buzz of fluorescent lights.
 Pushy salesmen pushed them to buy a fully loaded, feature-rich memory foam mattress.
 For $3,300 it should have been the pinnacle of comfort, but it wasn’t.
 To make matters worse, the return policy rendered it impossible to return.
 It was like car shopping.
 Actually it was worse than car shopping.

 A good founding story explains what problem you encountered and how you decided to fix it.
 Such a story is perfect for your About page.
-You can let your passion shine through your words and inspire readers to check out your products or services.
+Let your passion shine through your words and inspire readers to check out your products or services.

 How to craft an inspirational story about your business mission